If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 Educate the staff: Provide the faculty with a professional development course on food allergies and how to treat them so that they can be prepared.

-A well-trained staff is the best way to prepare for the possibility of a child's negative reaction due to a food allergy.
+If you're a parent explaining your child's food allergies to their teacher, check out this article for some helpful advice.
+A well-trained staff in the classroom is the best way to prepare for the possibility of a child's negative reaction due to a food allergy.
 Having faculty members who are ready to respond to an allergy-related medical emergency is essential to the overall safety of a holiday celebration.

 To learn how to manage food allergies in the classroom, consider enrolling in our online course on "Food Allergies: Recognizing Allergic Reactions and Meal Planning in the Child Care Setting" through ProSolutions Training.